 Get Your JD

-Once you are in law school, the primary objective is to get your JD.
-Without it, you won’t be called to the bar.
-Since there are a variety of specialties within legal practice, it is crucial that you pick one that best aligns with your ambitions.
+Once you are finally enrolled in law school, the primary objective is to get your JD.
+Without it, you won't be called to the bar.
+Moreover, since there are a variety of specialties within legal practice, it is crucial that you pick one that best aligns with your ambitions early on in your legal education.

 A full-time program can be completed in two or three years, depending on the law school you attend.